W34K3D/W34K3D/Python Documentation.md

 $ basketball
 ```

-You won't be able to do math operations if numbers are surounded by quotes.
+You won't be able to do math operations if numbers are surounded by
+quotes.
-They will be treated as strings.
+&nbsp; They will be treated as strings.

 ```py
 print("360" + "360")